isamu-isozaki/teamai_test/engineering/infrastructure/production/index.html.md

 ### Adding work to the Team Backlog and getting it prioritized

-Add issues at any time to the [infrastructure issue tracker](https://gitlab.com/gitlab-com/infrastructure/issues).
+Add issues at any time to the [infrastructure issue tracker](https://gitlab.com/gitlab-com/infrastructure/issues/index.html.md).
 Let one of the managers for the production team know of the request.
 It would be helpful for our prioritization to know the timeline for the issue if your team has commitments related to it.
 We do reserve part of our time for interrupt requests, but that does not always mean we can fit in everything that comes to us.

 ### Team board and Milestones

 #### Production Issue Tracker
-We have a [production issue tracker](https://gitlab.com/gitlab-com/production/issues).
+We have a [production issue tracker](https://gitlab.com/gitlab-com/production/issues/index.html.md).
 Issues in this tracker are meant to track incidents and changes to production that need approval.
 We can host discussion of proposed changes in linked infrastructure issues.
 These issues should have ~incident or ~change and notes describing what happened or what is changing with relevant infrastructure team issues linked for supporting information.

 *  All issues affecting customers S1-S4
 *  All changes to infrastructure serving production traffic

 #### Infrastructure Issue Tracker
-We plan our work from the infrastructure [team board](https://gitlab.com/gitlab-com/infrastructure/boards/619904?=) in a [Kanban style workflow](https://kanbanize.com/blog/kanban-for-devops-teams/), though with no swimlanes.
+We plan our work from the infrastructure [team board](https://gitlab.com/gitlab-com/infrastructure/boards/619904?=/index.html.md) in a [Kanban style workflow](https://kanbanize.com/blog/kanban-for-devops-teams/index.html.md/index.html.md), though with no swimlanes.

 The columns on our board are:

 1. Planning - Issues that we are talking about - to be refined to an actionable state.
 1. Ready - Issues that are "ready to pull"
-1. Waiting - Issues that have been started, but are waiting on an external item (vendor ticket, another team, etc)
+1. Waiting - Issues that have been started, but are waiting on an external item (vendor ticket, another team, etc/index.html.md)
 1. In Progress
-1. Completed (aka Closed) - Issue is closed per all notes or criteria in the issue description.
+1. Completed (aka Closed/index.html.md) - Issue is closed per all notes or criteria in the issue description.

 Guiding philosophies:
 To get from Planning to Ready, an issue should be: